montlewis/perch-redactor-default/README.md

 - Unzip the download
 - Place the `redactor-plugins` folder and the `config.js` file in `/perch/addons/plugins/editors/`
 - Add `define('PERCH_CUSTOM_EDITOR_CONFIGS', true);` to your `/perch/config/config.php` file
+- Add calls to any css files used by the plugins to `/perch/addons/plugins/ui/_config.inc`